Oral health: Brush up on dental care basics

 - Persistent bad breath or an unusual taste in your mouth

 - Painful chewing

 Remember, early detection and treatment of problems with your gums, teeth and mouth can help ensure a lifetime of good oral health.

 See more In-depth

-- Toothbrushes.
-American Dental Association. http://www.mouthhealthy.org/en/az-topics/t/toothbrushes.
-Accessed March 29, 2016.
+- Oral health topics: Toothbrushes.
+American Dental Association. https://www.ada.org/en/member-center/oral-health-topics/toothbrushes.
+Accessed May 25, 2019.

-- Wilder RS, et al. Gingivitis and periodontitis in adults: Classification and dental treatment. http://www.uptodate.com/home.
-Accessed March 29, 2016.
+- Wilder RS, et al. Gingivitis and periodontitis in adults: Classification and dental treatment. https://www.uptodate.com/contents/search.
+Accessed May 18, 2019.

 - Taking care of your teeth and mouth.
 National Institute on Aging. https://www.nia.nih.gov/health/taking-care-your-teeth-and-mouth.
 Accessed May 25, 2019.